ariga/atlas/doc/website/blog/2023-08-08-gorm-visualizations.md

 You are now connected to rotemtam85 on Atlas Cloud.
 ```

-Once you are logged in, you can re-run the `atlas schema inspect --env gorm --visualize` command
+Once you are logged in, you can re-run the `atlas schema inspect --env gorm --web` command
 and Atlas will prompt you to ask if you want to share the visualization in your personal workspace:

 ```text